-These exercises will help build leg and glutes muscles and generally help you run faster with fewer injuries.
+These exercises will help build leg and glute muscles and generally help you run faster with fewer injuries.

 I consider myself to be relatively fit, but I had to admit, I had some trouble with some of the exercises, especially anything that involved some type of explosive moves or had some variation of squatting.

-The big lesson for me in this was that these type of exercises must become a part and parcel of my routine if I’m to keep improving.
+The big lesson for me in this was that these types of exercises must become part and parcel of my routine if I’m to keep improving.